 One night, when Connie was very tired and having difficulty falling asleep, she pretended that June was reading her favorite story to her.
 She drifted off to sleep and had pleasant dreams.
 After that, when she went to bed, she reviewed other tales she had heard, often embellishing the action and adding characters.

 When Connie was seven years old, she won an annual writing contest sponsored by her elementary school.
-Students in first, second and third grades were eligible to enter.
+Students in first, second, and third grades were eligible to enter.
 She was the first first-grader ever to win.
 Her story, “Stop, Look, and Listen,” was about a dog who acted as a crossing guard.
+The joy of sharing her tale with others and having them appreciate it was what made her want to become a writer when she grew up.

-Throughout elementary and high school, Connie made her homework assignments enjoyable by being creative.
-When doing research papers, she presented the facts within a fictional frame story or a play.
-Essays were often written as satires, ending with unexpected twists.
-Connie considered everything she wrote as a prelude to a career as an author.
+Throughout her elementary and high school years, Connie tried to made her homework assignments enjoyable by being creative.
+When doing research papers, she often presented the facts within a fictional frame story or a play.
+Essays were written as satires, ending with unexpected twists.
+Connie considered everything she wrote as a prelude to her future career as an author.

-While getting her Bachelor of Arts degree in theatre at Brigham Young University, she had four original plays produced: a one act comedy and a two act drama (both of which were contest winners), plus two musicals.
+While getting her Bachelor of Arts degree in theatre at Brigham Young University, she had four original plays produced: two of them, a one act comedy and a two act drama, were contest winners, the other two were musicals.
 Later, she had two other one act comedies produced.
 After graduation, she worked as a technical writer, a graphic artist, and a public relations specialist.
 In the evenings, she wrote short stories, plays, poetry, and outlined ideas for fantasy novels.
-She filled a filing cabinet with unpublished manuscripts.
-A single mother of two, Connie often found her writing time shunted aside by such things as chicken pox, science projects, strep throat, baseball games, stomach flu, and school activities—all those things associated with parenting.
+She filled a four-drawer filing cabinet with unpublished manuscripts.
+As a single mother of two, Connie often found her writing time shunted aside by such things as chicken pox, science projects, strep throat, baseball games, gymnastics, stomach flu, and school activities — all those things associated with parenting.

 In the meantime, she had to make a living.

-As her children entered the teenage years, financial demands increased, and Connie felt the need to develop a career that provided a predictable and adequate income.
+As her children entered the teenage years, financial demands increased, and Connie felt the need to develop a career that provided an adequate and predictable income.
 She attended the University of Utah and earned a Bachelor of Science degree in psychology and a Master’s degree in social work.
 She has been employed as a foster care caseworker, a psychotherapist, and a clinical programs manager.

 Now retired, she finally has enough uninterrupted time to write professionally.
 Her children’s book, Timmy and the K’nick K’nocker Ring, is a fantasy about a young boy who is transported to a world where his special talents are considered magic.
 It took first place in a local writer’s contest, Children’s Literature category, and was the grand prize winner as well.

 The Spire of Kylet, a young adult fantasy, is the first book in The Wolkarean Inscription Trilogy.
 Katrine is a fifteen year old girl who thinks she has her life all planned out.
 But, after performing an act of heroisn, she is adopted into a tribe of wizards and receives their powers.
 Suddenly, she is thrust on a path toward a new destiny whether she likes it or not.
-The second and third books in the trilogy, The Eyes of Landor and Triumph at Serpent’s Head, are now available.
+In the second and third books in the trilogy, The Eyes of Landor and Triumph at Serpent’s Head, Katrine faces her fears, experiences betrayal and loss, and tries to grow into the destiny she now understands will help determine the fate of her homeland.